splunk/observability-workshop/content/en/rum/docs/alerting.md

 Creating charts or alerts for RUM Metrics are done in the same way as we do for Infrastructure Metrics.
-In this section we will create a simple chart, detector and alert If you previously done the Splunk IMT Part of the Workshop, you will find this section very familiar.
+In this section we will create a simple chart, detector and alert If you previously done the Splunk IM Part of the Workshop, you will find this section very familiar.

 ![RUM-Cart2](../../images/RUM-select-cart.png)